 As you know or may have heard, China is one of the high ranked travel destinations in the whole world having a lot of attractive tourist centers both in the major cities and in rural villages.
 It is a very fascinating country enriched with centuries of history and culture.

 Unlike other places in the world, traveling to China is affordable.
 The cost of the requirements is pretty much cheaper than in some other western countries.
-Talk about transportation to the food and the shelter – really affordable, Although these prices seem to increase year by year.
+Talk about transportation to the food and the shelter – affordable, Although these prices seem to increase year by year.

-Attracting over hundred million foreigners in a year, China is certainly not immune to criminal activities.
-Some of the problems that could just come your way are scams, Traffic accident, and theft.
+Attracting over a hundred million foreigners in a year, China is certainly not immune to criminal activities.
+Some of the problems that could just come your way are scams, Traffic accidents, and theft.
 And so, you should be always prepared.
 But for the aforementioned threat, It is safe to Travel to China.

 Additionally, you need to adhere to some strict rules and regulations, no matter where you plan on traveling in the mammoth country.
 So choose the travel method that is right for you, then gather the necessary documents you need.